Made with sweet, dried California figs, this easy farro salad is a delicious and elegant addition to your Thanksgiving and holiday table.

 You can get your copy of the California Figs cookbook right here.

-Here’s the recipe for a first taste!
+Grab the recipe below for a first taste!

 Dried Fig and Farro Salad with Arugula & Feta